 The Ibanez miKro GSRM20 is a very special bass; it has the shortest scale on this list at only 28.6”, which places it more in the baritone scale territory than in bass scale.
 This means that anyone can play this bass with absolute comfort, and it feels like your hands fly on this one.

 It’s hard to believe how Ibanez managed to achieve this kind of quality for this insane price point.
 The GSRM20 comes with Ibanez’s Dynamix P and J single-coil pickups, individual volume controls, and a master tone control.

 They put here some exotic woods like jatoba for the fretboard and poplar for the body, and they sound really natural.
-The body is light in weight, easy to manage standing or seated because it’s well balanced with no neck dive whatsoever.
+The body is light in weight, and easy to manage standing or seated because it’s well-balanced with no neck dive whatsoever.

 This miKro beast is the perfect gift for kids because it won’t make their hands hurt as playing a 34” scale bass would, and therefore they won’t feel intimidated by the instrument, resulting in a better relationship with playing music!

-If you’re a traveler, this is a no-brainer, apart from being totally portable it surprisingly stills sound like a real bass, to me it’s amazing how it maintains a notable low end despite its scale and light body, so you’re going to travel with a friend that won’t let you down.
+If you’re a traveler, this is a no-brainer.
+Apart from being highly portable it surprisingly still sounds like a real bass, to me it’s amazing how it maintains a notable low end despite its scale and light body, so you’re going to travel with a friend that won’t let you down.